jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 And it was far worse than I thought possible.

 The insurance company wanted adjusters to answer ever more phone calls.
 To incentive us, they'd ring a monotone "bell" because… I don't know.
-They never said why (probably because they're sleeping at the wheel inside the Industrial Age's love of micromanagment).
+They never said why (probably because they're filled with eight different bosses, all sleeping at the wheel inside the Industrial Age's love of micromanagment).
 We employees learned to question "the bell" was a bad idea.

 Management used it as punishment; "answer more phone calls, or we'll make the bell faster and louder!"